python-hyper/h2/docs/source/advanced-usage.rst

 when you call :meth:`data_to_send <h2.connection.H2Connection.data_to_send>`.
 However, once you have pulled the data out of the ``H2Connection`` internal buffer, it is *not* possible to put it back on again.
-For that reason, it is adviseable that you confirm how much space is available in the OS buffer before sending.
+For that reason, it is advisable that you confirm how much space is available in the OS buffer before sending.

 Alternatively, use tools made available by your framework.
 For example, the